tamershahin/grails-spring-security-oauth-dailymotion/README.md

     /**
      * Create the authentication token in order to proceed with spring security login.
      * This OAuthToken contains all need information to identify a successfully authenticated user.
-     * If the user already exist the method update the token info in the persisted User *
+     * If the user already exists, the method updates the token info in the persisted User *
      * @param providerName
      * @param scribeToken contains info from the oauthProvider after a successful remote login instances